 Students in the program are required to work most days and weekends.
 For a truly unique wild animal experience, stop by and check it out.
 Don't expect anything fancy.
-This is a very low key place, but lots of fun as it is not usually very crowded and you can get really, really close to the animals.
+This is a very low key place, but lots of fun as it is usually not very crowded and you can get really close to the animals.
 This huge Galapagos Tortoise is Clarence.
 Learn more about him here.

 The zoo is open on weekends with an admission fee of $8 for adults and $6 for kids and seniors (checks and cash only).
 Under age 2 is free.